mustcoded/ProCal/README.md

-A Python financial calculator to calculate various financial problems Read the user manual to use this calculator through this link https://islandtropicaman.com/wp/2022/11/13/procal-homepage/
+A Python financial calculator to calculate various financial problems Read the user manual to use this calculator through this link https://islandtropicaman.com/wp/2022/11/13/procal-homepage/ This is the early stage of the application development thus there might have some errors in this application, do leave a comment and let me know if you find one, thank!